keizer619/release-notes/ballerina-release-notes-0.990.0.md

 Hence, it leads to many erroneous results when performing arithmetic operations For example, the below boolean expression would result false when the numbers are represented using float type
        0.1 + 0.2 == 0.3
 // Above would result `false` if the numbers are represented using `float` This is because of the non-representability of 0.1 (0.0001100110011..) and 0.2 (0.001100110011..) in binary IEEE 754-2008 Decimal128 format resolves this problem by treating the radix 10 when representing the values

-Basic functionalities:
+- Basic functionalities
-Addition
+  - Addition
-Multiplication
+  - Multiplication
-Division
+  - Division
-Subtraction
+  - Subtraction
-Modulus
+  - Modulus
-Negation
+  - Negation
+- Type conversions
+  - float → decimal
+  - decimal → float
+  - int → decimal
-Type conversions (float → decimal, decimal → float, int → decimal, decimal → int...)
+  - decimal → int
-Comparisons (==, !=, >, <, >=, <=)
+- Comparisons (==, !=, >, <, >=, <=)

 #### length
 #### isNaN